DanielRitter96/DanielRitter96.github.io/src/chapter_1.md

 Bounding boxes are used to mark point-of-interests within the image.
 The guidlines below describe how to draw them into the images.
 ##### General
 In general, the image annotations need to be as accurate as possible.
 While for the [textual annotation](#assigning-the-span) that task is trivial, the box annotations within the images are more tricky.
 They need to be as accurate as possible, which means that the entirety of the body has to be in the box.
 This includes halos as much as it includes clothings, even if different objects would be partially annotated as well.
 Few exceptions are made if body parts are partially obstructed by other objects and, e.g. in group scenes, hard to assign to the correct person.
-The first image in the figure below shows a simple case to assign obstructed body parts whereas the second shows a hard one.
-Since this particular example shows a small crowd close together they are annotated in a group.
+The first image in the figure below shows how the boxes have to be drawn over the entities that are clearly visible but also those that have their body parts partially obstructed.
+While the first figure shows easily drawn boxes, the second shows a harder one.
+The table obstructs their bodies and due to them being colse togther, assigning the body parts correctly is close to impossible.
+Additionally,  since this particular example shows a small crowd close together they are annotated in a group.
 More on that on the [group annotation](#group-annotations) section.

 <table>
   <tr>